Which Languages Are Spoken In Greece?

 Moreover, the archaic dialect of Sarakatsanika is spoken by Northern Greece’s mountain shepherds.
 Around 1.2 million people speak the Cypriot dialect.

 Greece and its Regional Languages

 Hellenic languages have different non-official dialects as well.
-From the region of Attic Greek comes the modern greek dialects except for the Tsakonian language.
-In the Tsakonian regions of Peloponnese, around 1200 people speak the Tsakonian dialect which is further segmented into Southern, Propontis, and Northern dialects.
+From the region of Attic Greek comes the modern Greek dialects except for the Tsakonian language.
+In the Tsakonian regions of the Peloponnese, around 1200 people speak the Tsakonian dialect which further comprises Southern, Propontis, and Northern dialects.